 - Check the sandpaper frequently to make sure it isn’t worn out.
 When it does wear out, replace it with a fresh piece, using the same grit until you’ve covered the whole room once.
 If the sander has a dust-collecting bag, empty it often so it doesn’t add weight to the machine.

 - Sand the whole room, getting within a few inches of the walls and corners.
 After completing one trip around the whole room, turn off the machine before you stop moving.

 - Apply the same grit of sandpaper to the hand sander.
 Use it to finish the edges and corners of the room, as well as small spaces like closets.
 Move in a semicircular motion, overlapping the completed area to help it blend in.

 - Use the vacuum to clean the floor before beginning the second round of sanding.

-- Repeat all steps twice more, changing the grit of the sandpaper each time.
-Use the 50 to 60-grit for the second pass and the 80 to 100-grit for the third pass.
+- Repeat all steps twice more, changing the grit of the sandpaper each time, progressing gradually from course to medium to fine.